brekk/raconteur-scribe/README.coffee.md

 ##### Rendering with a custom markdown renderer

-If you have a custom renderer (an instance of the `marked.renderer`), you can set it on a Scribe using `scribe.setRenderer(customRendererInstance)`.
+If you have a custom renderer (an instance of the `marked.renderer`), you can set it on a scribe using `scribe.setRenderer(customRendererInstance)`.